Skip to main content

 Overview

 Kate Ellacott is an Associate Professor in Biomedical Neuroscience at the University of Exeter.
-Her long standing research interest is focused on understanding how the brain controls food intake and body weight.
+Her long-standing research interest is understanding how the brain controls food intake and body weight.
 Prof Ellacott has over twenty years of experience in this area from work at Universities in the USA and UK.
 Recently, her recent research has been funded by the Medical Research Council, Diabetes UK, the Juvenile Diabetes Research Foundation, and the British Society for Neuroendocrinology.

 Qualifications